webduno/Vew.quest/readme.md

 - Room-based system where players can create or join sessions.

 ## **Development Stack**
-- **Engine:** Three.js / Babylon.js (WebGL-based frameworks)
+- **Engine:** Three.js / React three fiber / Canon.js (WebGL-based frameworks)
-- **Networking:** WebSockets / WebRTC
+- **Networking:** WebSockets / WebRTC / Supabase
 - **Procedural Generation:** Randomized layouts based on predefined rules

 ## **Conclusion**
 This 3D web-based parapsychology game is a fictionalized simulation of experimental psi research.
-By combining cognitive tests, perceptual challenges, and minimalist visuals, it offers players a fresh exploration of mental phenomena in both solo and cooperative settings, with an aesthetic inspired by mid-20th century research environments rather than a futuristic setting.
+By combining cognitive tests, perceptual challenges, and minimalist visuals, it offers players a fresh exploration of mental phenomena in both solo and cooperative settings, with an aesthetic inspired by mid-20th century research environments